Ukraine calls for international action as new evidence shows Russians executing surrendered soldiers

 Andrii Sybiha, Foreign Minister of Ukraine, also pointed out that executions are becoming more frequent; 95% of POWs are subjected to torture according to the UN, denied basic needs and access.

-Earlier, the UN High Commissioner for Human Rights issued 40th periodic report.
+Earlier, the UN High Commission for Human Rights issued its 40th periodic report.
 According to the report, the testimonies of released Ukrainian POW, provided during interviews with the UN Human Rights Monitoring Mission in Ukraine, once again confirm the widespread use of torture by the Russian authorities in places of detention.
 This includes systematic beatings, sexual violence, the use of electric shock devices, and other forms of cruel treatment.

 Read also: More men than women applied for compensation after experiencing sexual violence during the war